Secrets to Winning Your 2017 Property Tax Appeal

 - Most of these cases are appealed to the BOV.
-If you are paying an attorney on a contingency, the fee very well may include multiple years.
+If you are paying an attorney on a contingency, make sure you understand if the fee includes future years.

 - Less can be more.
 Efficient, organized presentations are appreciated by the hearing officers and may tend to lead to better results.